 Any strategy takes planning and a solid foundation to grow from.
 So, from the very beginning there are some things you should have a solid grasp of in order to build the foundation of your SEO strategy.
 Each of these building blocks become a well-functioning whole.
 We’ve split them up into three basic pillars so you’ll understand why each one is important.

-Your Goals for Your SEO Strategy
+Your Goals for Your Author SEO Strategy

 Knowing who you are as an author brand and where you want to go allows you to build your strategy for SEO around your aspirations and expectations.
 This means knowing who your competitors are, your genre, your message, and your mission.